-Our eyes are hardly getting any rest because pictures control the existence.
-There are new ones coming out all the time succeeding each other with high speed.
+Our eyes are hardly getting any rest because pictures control our existence.
+There are new ones coming out all the time, succeeding each other with high speed.
 This is made possible by our modern technique.

-Contempory photography is a reflection of this.
-Through the eyes of the photographer the world is looking at itself.
-One wants to catch that special moment in a split second so we work with highly advanced equipment.
-All this seems to match our modern lifestyle because we do like to act fast and to have our situation under control.
+Contemporary photography is a reflection of this.
+Through the eyes of the photographer, the world is looking at itself.
+One wants to catch that special moment in a split second, so we work with highly advanced equipment.
+All this seems to match our modern lifestyle because we like to act fast and have our situation under control.

 I work with a pinhole camera.

 Something which will be often seen as a prehistoric way of working.
 But by using this black box with only this tiny little hole in it, I try to give my photographs another gateway to reality.
-That small hole has a complete different way of looking at the world then that our eyes do or the lens of our camera does.
+That tiny hole has a completely different way of looking at the world than that our eyes do or the lens of our camera does.

-Since some time now I try to make pictures where the feeling of loneliness and emptiness dominates.
+For some time now, I try to make pictures where the feeling of loneliness and emptiness dominates.

 Not reality itself but the experience of reality is important as well as the emotion and the experience of human perception.

 Nature is my area of work.
 The “disconsolate” landscape provokes my imagination.
-It causes a different notion of time and the association dominates.
-In this way I try to dissociate my photographs from time and place in order to emphasize some sort of poetic feeling.
-For the public there is an invitation to discover their own world of association.
+It causes a different notion of time, and the association dominates.
+In this way, I try to dissociate my photographs from time and place to emphasize some sort of poetic feeling.
+For the public, there is an invitation to discover their own world of association.